-Recruiter– As a recruiter, you would work for either a person or company who is looking for employees.
-You would go out and find potential employees for these companies or person.
+Recruiter– As a recruiter, you would work for either a person or company that is looking for employees.
+You would go out and find potential employees for these companies or people.

 Retail Worker– Many retail stores are constantly looking for workers.
 The pay is generally low but sometimes if you get in with a company with multiple locations you can transfer from one location to the next.

 Rv Repair Tutoring– If you have RV repair knowledge but either don’t want to or physically can’t work on RVs anymore, you can become a teacher or tutor someone for a fee on the subject of RV repairs.

 Rv Tech– The RV tech field is becoming more and more popular these days and good ones are in demand.
 Especially if you are mobile.

 Salesman– A salesman can sell a multitude of items ranging from RV sitemap advertisements to RVs and everything in between.
 You will get paid a commission for the items you sell.

 Social Media Management– This is another field that is competitive but super RV-friendly.
 Many company owners do not have time to run their day-to-day operations and manage their social media platforms which is almost a must in today’s world.
 You would be expected to monitor, respond to comments, and add content to whatever platform(s) they have.